gretchenfrage/aqueduct/PROTOCOL.md

 the ability to exchange multimaps of headers, similar to HTTP or Email headers.
 The addition of this feature is inspired by Gordon Brander's essay "If headers did not exist, it would be necessary to invent them" [1].
-The main excepted use case is for the client and server's serialization middleware to use headers to agree on a serialization format.
+The main expected use case is for the client and server's serialization middleware to use headers to agree on a serialization format.
 They can be useful for other things too, such as telemetry.